tmeduho/picnic-planner/README.md

 Clearly demonstrate the following in your submission:

 - Separation of concerns and modular design
-- Clear, maintainable, and well-documented code
+- Clear, maintainable, and well documented code
 - Performance considerations and optimizations
 - Handling of edge cases and errors
+- Thoughtful user experience (while not looking for UI perfection, we do want an easily useable interface)

 ## 🛠 Deliverables

-- Working application source code in a publicly accessible repository
+- Working source code in a publicly accessible repository
-  - Fork this repo, submit a PR with from your repo to alert us that you are ready for us to review
+  - Fork this repo and submit a PR with from your repo to alert us that you are ready for us to review
 - Instructions on how to run, build, and test the application
 - Documentation (or README) explaining architecture decisions and trade-offs